Superstrong Dynamics and Directional Emission of a Giant Atom in a Structured Bath: Dynamics of the emitter

-In \subautoref{fig:fig3}{\textbf{g}}, we compare the coupling expected from the single-mode Jaynes-Cummings model (red dots) with the energy difference between neighboring eigenmodes at the qubit frequency of maximum interaction, $\Delta\tilde\omega_n^{\star(1)}$, \ie $\Delta\tilde\omega_n^{(1)}$ at the qubit frequency at which $|u_n|^2|u_{n+1}|^2$ reaches its maximum (purple squares).
-As seen in \subautoref{fig:fig3}{\textbf{d}--\textbf{h}}, these values no longer match once $\overline{G_n}/\Delta\Omega_n \gtrsim 1$ [dashed line in \subautoref{fig:fig3}{\textbf{g}}], marking a clear deviation from the single-mode Jaynes-Cummings model.
-To gain insight into the underlying physics, we derive an effective theory that reveals a qubit mediated mode-mode interaction [see \subautoref{fig:fig3}{\textbf{f}} and \methods].
-Although this effective model is strictly valid only when the qubit is detuned from the CCA bands, it exhibits excellent agreement with the energy difference $\Delta \tilde\omega_n^{\star(1)}$ in the upper band [see green crosses vs purple squares in \subautoref{fig:fig3}{\textbf{g}-\textbf{h}}].
+In \subautoref{fig:fig3}{\textbf{g}}, we compare the extracted coupling, $G_n$ (red dots), with the energy difference between neighboring eigenmodes (purple squares) at the qubit frequency of maximum interaction, $\Delta\tilde\omega_n^{\star(1)}$, \ie $\Delta\tilde\omega_n^{(1)}$ at the qubit frequency at which $|u_n|^2|u_{n+1}|^2$ reaches its maximum.
+As seen in \subautoref{fig:fig3}{\textbf{d},\textbf{g},\textbf{h}}, these values no longer match once the system enters the superstrong coupling regime [dashed line in \subautoref{fig:fig3}{\textbf{g}}], marking a clear deviation from the single-mode Jaynes-Cummings model.
+To gain further insight into the underlying physics, we derive an effective model that reveals a qubit mediated mode--mode interaction [see \subautoref{fig:fig3}{\textbf{f}} and \methods].
+Although this effective model is strictly valid only when the qubit is detuned from the CCA bands, it exhibits excellent agreement with the energy difference $\Delta \tilde\omega_n^{\star(1)}$ in the upper band [see green crosses vs purple squares in \subautoref{fig:fig3}{\textbf{g},\textbf{h}}].
 Together, these results demonstrate that our platform enables single-photon dynamics to be tracked across the crossover from the single-mode to the superstrong coupling regime.